ConstantJoe/LEACH-on-hardware/LEACH-simpleOS/Node/README.md

-Cooja working on a simplfied operating system for the atmega128rfa1.
+LEACH working on a simplified operating system for the atmega128rfa1.